 Then, you eat like a cafone.

-The good news is, these loaded squash are gluten free and probably healthier than traditional lasagna.
+The good news is, these spaghetti squash lasagna boats are gluten free, keto friendly and probably healthier than traditional lasagna.

 But, still.
 They’re humongous.